AgileRL/AgileRL/docs/custom_architecture/index.rst

         return x

 To then make these two CNNs evolvable we pass them, along with input tensors into the ``MakeEvolvable`` wrapper.
 Note, for the critic, we must pass ``extra_critic_dims`` argument to account for the action tensor that will also be evaluated in the forward pass.
-For environments with a discrete action space, this will be the number of agents in the system (in this example, 2) and the sumation of all agents action dimensions for continuous action spaces.
+The extra critic dimensions is equivalent to the sumation of all agents action dimensions.
 Below highlights how you would make these two networks evolvable:

 .. code-block:: python
   actor = MultiAgentCNNActor()